California's Near-Record Snowpack Is Melting Into Raging Rivers

 Water officials don't really have any historical perspective to look at for guidance either, Rizzardo says.

 Two years ago, California's snowpack was 5 percent of normal.
-It was the lowest ever-recorded.
-This year, the state had one of the biggest snowpacks ever recorded – larger than the last four years combined.
+It was the lowest ever recorded.
+This year, the state had one of the biggest snowpacks ever recorded — larger than the last four years combined.
 The jump from one to the other has made it really difficult to forecast what rivers and the landscape is going to do.
 The concern water officials have is that this could become the new normal.

 "One of the worries with climate change is that we see extremes more often," Rizzardo says.
 "And the extremes are even more extreme than we've seen in the past."

-White-water recreation companies like Moore's firm are well aware of the unpredictability.
+Whitewater recreation companies like Moore's firm are well aware of the unpredictability.
 They're booking rafting trips and padding their wallets for possible thin years ahead.

 Some customers have been scared off by the recent deaths and the river's strength.